Kirity/aws-demo-webapp/README.md

 ![image](https://user-images.githubusercontent.com/15073157/228323572-e57b4d30-e79d-49e3-9a4c-17c4d158f6aa.png)

+### Points
+- Manual approvals can be added to prod CI/CD pipeline.
+This would be a design decision to be made.
+- In the diagram it is shown only with two AZ's.
+Same can be extended to three AZ's.
+- CodePipeline can be integrated with external source control systems (like GitHub).

 ### Open questions
 - Can we use one ALB instead on two?
 If this is possible then cost can be reduced.
 ## Choice of services